 “I’m delighted to step into this exciting position and honored to build on the legacy of my friend Lela Love, with whom I’ve enjoyed collaborating for many years,” said Professor Schneider.

-Since 2005, Professors Schneider and Love have been part of the co-author team for three textbooks in the field, Dispute Resolution: Beyond the Adversarial Model (with Carrie Menkel-Meadow and Michael Moffitt) as well as Negotiation: Processes for Problem-Solving, and Mediation: Practice, Policy, and Ethics, all in their third editions.
+Since 2005, Professors Schneider and Love have been part of the co-author team for three textbooks in the field, Dispute Resolution: Beyond the Adversarial Model (with Carrie Menkel-Meadow and Michael Moffitt) as well as Negotiation: Processes for Problem-Solving, (with Menkel-Meadow) and Mediation: Practice, Policy, and Ethics, (with Menkel-Meadow) all in their third editions.

 Her other textbooks include Dispute Resolution: Examples & Explanations, which she co-authored with Michael Moffitt.
 She also recently co-authored the book Smart & Savvy: Negotiation Strategies in Academia with her father, David Kupfer.

 Professor Schneider has published numerous articles on negotiation, plea bargaining, negotiation pedagogy, ethics, gender and international conflict.
 She serves as the co-editor of the ABA Dispute Resolution Magazine and on the Board of Advisors for the Saltman Center for Conflict Resolution at UNLV School of Law.
 She is a founding editor of Indisputably, the blog for ADR law faculty, and started the Dispute Resolution Works-in-Progress annual conferences in 2007.
 In 2016, she gave her first TEDx talk titled Women Don’t Negotiate and Other Similar Nonsense.